 Meteorite falls are what are collected when the meteoroid and/or meteor are tracked through the atmosphere and the falls are observed.
 The Chelyabinsk meteorites are falls because the meteor was tracked to where the meteorites fell.
 The meteoroid and subsequent meteor associated with asteroid 2008 TC3 (whose impact in 2008 had been predicted beforehand) were tracked to Sudan, spawning the Almahata Sitta meteorite falls.
 Another famous fall, of course, is the martian Nakhla meteorite of 1911, the one that may or may not have reduced a dog to ashes.

 Meteorite finds are what you come across by chance, strolling through the desert, trekking across Antarctica, or remotely driving a rover across Mars, or if you have a job that takes you down into the ground, like in a quarry.
 Quarries are the perfect place to go and see a clean vertical section of millions of years of rock with no expensive equipment required (just permission, sometimes).
 Some important scientific discoveries have been made that way, in particular in a number of Swedish quarries, where a whole host of meteorites that rained down during the so-called Ordovician Meteor Event half a billion years ago are linked to a period of bio-diversification that took place on Earth (which you can read more about here).

 So that is the end of my article that aims to clarify the difference between meteoroids, meteors and meteorites.

 Want to read more about asteroids, comets, meteoroids, meteors and meteorites?

-If you are looking for a nice long read about asteroid taxonomies, try my article History of Asteroid Classification, which runs through the multitude of perplexing asteroid classification systems that have been devised over the last half a century.
+For a nice long read about asteroid taxonomies, History of Asteroid Classification runs through the multitude of perplexing asteroid classification systems that have been devised over the last half a century.
 You’ll need to commit to get through it.

-On a lighter note, if you have ever wondered what asteroids, comets, meteoroids, meteors and meteorites smell like (and why beauty companies have named perfumes, potions and powders after them) read my article Scent from Heaven.
+On a lighter note, if you have ever wondered what asteroids, comets, meteoroids, meteors and meteorites smell like (and why beauty companies have named perfumes, potions and powders after them) read Scent from Heaven.